z7q2/javascript-maker/readme.md

 > <foo></foo>
 ```

-...within reason.
+...within reason\*.
 If you provide anything other than lower case a-z (ASCII 97-122), nothing happens and undefined is returned.
+<sub>\*Reason is relative here, as the only technical upper limit to the length of a DOM object name is available memory.</sub>
 ```
 m("boo boo");
 > undefined